Exact Logit-Based Product Design: Mixed-Integer Convex Programming Formulations

 For our problem, the specific instantiation of the representative agent model that we are interested in is one corresponding to the choice of the $k$th customer type between our product and the no-purchase option.
 We let $x_{k,1}$ denote the probability of choosing our product with attribute vector $\ab$, and $x_{k,0}$ denote the probability of choosing the no-purchase option.
 Recall that the utility of our product is $u_k(\ab)$, and the utility of the no-purchase option is 0.
 The representative agent model for this customer type can thus be formulated as

-We now show two key properties of this problem.
-First, we show that the unique optimal solution $(x^*_{k,1}, x^*_{k,0})$ is exactly the logit choice probabilities for the two alternatives.
-Second, we show that the optimal objective value can be found in closed form. \begin{proposition} The unique optimal solution $(x^*_{k,1}, x^*_{k,})$ of problem~\eqref{prob:representative_agent_Meq2} is given by
+The following theoretical result establishes two key properties of this problem.
+First, the unique optimal solution $(x^*_{k,1}, x^*_{k,0})$ is exactly the pair of logit choice probabilities for the two alternatives.
+Second, the optimal objective value can be found in closed form.
+The proof of this proposition follows straightforwardly by analyzing the Lagrangean of problem~\eqref{prob:representative_agent_Meq2}, and is thus omitted. \begin{proposition} The unique optimal solution $(x^*_{k,1}, x^*_{k,0})$ of problem~\eqref{prob:representative_agent_Meq2} is given by